|Mr. Greg Gardner, Executive Vice President

 and a Juris Doctorate degree from the University of Oklahoma College of Law.

-Jeremy Thomas came to Oklahoma City Community College in July 2018 and currently serves as Vice President for Enrollment and Student Services.
-Dr. Thomas has more than 19 years of experience in higher education.
+Dr. Jeremy Thomas came to Oklahoma City Community College in July 2018 and currently serves as Provost and Vice President for Student Affairs.
+Dr. Thomas has more than 21 years of experience in higher education.
 He has held leadership positions in academic advising, campus recreation, educational partnerships, enrollment management, recruiting, and student organizations.

 Prior to joining OCCC, he served in many administrative and instructional roles in Texas and Louisiana, including positions at Blinn College, Angelina College, College of the Mainland, and Northwestern State University.